martinoywa/reinforcement-learning-notes/README.md

 # Notes
 ### Value Iteration and Policy Iteration
 * The **state-value function** (V(s)) measures the desirability of states, while the **action-value function** (Q(s,a)) measures the desirability of taking specific actions in those states.
 * In Value Iteration, (V(s)) is effectively derived from (Q(s,a)) via the max operator.
 After convergence, the same ends up being true for Policy Iteration, even though it has a separate Policy Evaluation step.
 They’re both “hunting” for the same optimal Bellman equation, just taking different routes.
+With the same hyperparameters, they also converge to the same values, as expected.
 * In my experiments, with a discount factor (gamma = 1), Value Iteration converges almost immediately, while Policy Iteration struggles.
 This seems to be because VI doesn’t try to fully solve the environment at each step.
 It performs a single sweep over states (almost like a “lazy PI”).
 Policy Iteration, on the other hand, runs into instability during Policy Evaluation as values grow large and become harder to stabilise.
 * That said, this behaviour may be specific to small, discrete environments, and also an issue of my iterative implementation, as most references suggest PI should converge in fewer iterations than VI.
+---
+* In the stochastic FrozenLake environment, VI failed to converge, the same as PI.
+* In both states 10 and 13 in FrozenLake state-value functions were always equal to the discount factor "gamma".
+I'm not sure why.
+They were also the only states close to 14 that had a state-value function of 1 (closest to the goal state, anyway).
+* Updated the compute value methods to account for stochastic environments, i.e $$V(s) = \sum_{s'} P(s'|s,a) \left[ r + \gamma V(s') \right]$$
+* Convergence was experienced, and the anomaly of states 10 and 13 was also cleared.
+---

 ### SARSA and Q-Learning
 * SARSA is an on-policy TD method since it updates the Q-table based on the action taken, i.e new Q-value for a state-action pair is based on the action a' taken when in state s', while Q-Learning is an off-policy method since updates to the Q-table are independent of the learned policy, i.e new Q-value for a state-action pair is obtained from s' regardless of the action taken.